 A bulging fontanel (or fontanelle) is a medical emergency.
-Parents or caregivers should call a pediatrician or take the baby to the emergency room immediately.
+Parents or caregivers should call a pediatrician or take the baby to the emergency room immediately if they notice a bulging soft spot.

 Sometimes, the fontanel bulges for harmless or temporary reasons, but it is important for a doctor to examine the baby immediately to rule out potentially life threatening issues, such as meningitis.